 If you have food allergies or adhere to a special diet, you will find dining staff committed to helping you achieve your dietary goals.
 Campus Dining and our partners take food allergies very seriously and it is our responsibility to support you.

 Nine foods account for the majority of allergic reactions: milk, eggs, peanuts, tree nuts, fish, shellfish, soy, sesame, and wheat.
-Our allergen-free entrees and sides exclude ingredients containing these top allergens and we have allergen-trained chefs preparing all items.
+Our allergen-free entrees and sides exclude ingredients containing these top allergens and we have allergen-trained chefs preparing items.
 We also identify dishes prepared with these items and advise diners with allergies to do following:

-- Pay attention to dish names.
-Dishes made with common allergens often have that allergen mentioned in the name of the dish.
+- Pay attention to dish names and read labels.
+Dishes made with common allergens often have allergen mentioned in the name of each dish.

 - Establish relationships with our chefs.
 Simple conversations with chefs can make your dining experience a lot easier.
 Identify your allergies to the chef manager or MIT Dining as early in the semester as possible.

-How Bon Appetit is handling food allergies and food preferences this year:
+How Bon Appetit handles food allergies and food preferences:

 - Allergen-food is segregated to prevent cross contamination between dishes and serving utensils.

 - Students identifying food allergies concerns work directly with Bon Appetit to allow for direct communication.

 Please contact Disability and Access Services (DAS), email@example.com, to discuss any concerns related to medical conditions or food allergies.